chavezheras/moving_pixel/content/Projects/Made by Machine.md

 <iframe title="vimeo-player" src="https://player.vimeo.com/video/429123060?h=471e382505" width="640" height="360" frameborder="0"    allowfullscreen></iframe>

 Other [clips are available here](https://vimeo.com/showcase/7158699).
 The entire programme can be seen through [Box of Broadcasts](https://learningonscreen.ac.uk/bob/) in the UK (with an education membership).
-I have written extensively about this project in my book [[Cinema and Machine Vision]].
+I have written extensively about this project in my book [[../Publications/Cinema and Machine Vision profile|Cinema and Machine Vision]].